 EMT-B Certification Program Overviews

 EMT-B certification programs cover basic emergency care that EMTs provide in response to calls for emergency medical help.
 A person with an EMT-B certification is generally limited to responding to accidents.
 Each state has its own list of specific procedures that an EMT-B can and cannot do.
 For example, in South Carolina, basic EMTs cannot insert intravenous (IV) lines, but they may monitor and maintain an IV that is not administering blood products or medications, according to the South Carolina Department of Health and Environmental Control (www.scdhec.gov).
+States also vary in their certification and program prerequisites, such as education and examinations.
+Continuing education is required to recertify.

 Basic-level emergency technicians administer most of the pre-hospital emergency life-support and medical care, according to the U.S. Department of Transportation.
 This means the technician first needs to be able to correctly assess the condition of the patient and the extent of his or her injuries, and then give appropriate care.
 The technician must also be able to move the patient in a manner that prevents further injury and causes no unnecessary discomfort to the patient.